“What is Your Weakness?” Job Interview Question

 Instead of providing a generic and broad list of your strengths, focus on key strengths and skills that align with the job requirements.

-For example, if you say you are proficient in writing, does that mean you are proficient in SEO or copywriting?
+For example, if you say you are proficient in writing, does that mean you are skilled in SEO or copywriting?

-Another example is if you claim to have effective communication skills, you should specify if you have public speaking skills, presentation skills, or social media skills where you communicate and engage with the audience.
+Another example is if you claim to have effective communication skills, you should specify if you have public speaking, presentation, or social media skills, where you communicate and engage with the audience.

-When you use this approach, you will be able to add more depth and authenticity to your answer and improve your effectiveness as a candidate.
+Using this approach will allow you to add more depth and authenticity to your answer and improve your effectiveness as a candidate.

 Tell A Story

-We’re talking about giving real examples to create an authentic answer and back your claims.
+We’re discussing giving real examples to create an authentic answer and back your claims.
 As the popular axiom says, ‘Show, don’t tell.’
 When answering interview questions, provide examples and tell a story.

 Real-life examples make your answer more concrete and contextualize your response.
-Concepts are better understood when there is a story to provide illustration.
-Make reference to a time when you achieved something because of your strengths.
+Concepts are better understood when there is a story to illustrate.
+Refer to a time when you achieved something because of your strengths.

 For example, if you claim to take feedback or criticism very well, you can tell the hiring manager about a time you used feedback/critique to improve a client presentation to convey complex data.